-- "(1) Provide explicit, direct instruction that is systematic, sequential, and cumulative in language development, phonological awareness, phonics, fluency, vocabulary, and comprehension, as applicable. - "(2) Provide daily targeted small group reading interventions based on student need in phonological awareness, phonics including decoding and encoding, sight words, vocabulary, or comprehension.
+"(1) Provide explicit, direct instruction that is systematic, sequential, and cumulative in language development, phonological awareness, phonics, fluency, vocabulary, and comprehension, as applicable.

-- 1 "(3) Be implemented during regular school hours. - "(c) The parent or legal guardian of any K-3 student who exhibits a consistent deficiency in letter naming fluency, letter sound fluency, nonsense word reading, sight words, oral reading accuracy, vocabulary, or comprehension at any time during the school year shall be notified in writing no later than 15 school days after the identification.
-The written notification shall include all of the following:
+- "(2) Provide daily targeted small group reading interventions based on student need in phonological awareness, phonics including decoding and encoding, sight words, vocabulary, or comprehension. - "(3) Be implemented during regular school hours. - "(c) The parent or legal guardian of any K-3 student who exhibits a consistent deficiency in letter naming fluency,

-- "(1) A statement that the student has been identified as having a deficiency in reading or exhibits the characteristics of dyslexia, and that a reading improvement plan shall be developed by the teacher, principal, other pertinent school personnel, and the parent or legal guardian. - "(2) A description of the current services that are provided to the student. - "(3) A description of the proposed evidence-based reading interventions and supplemental instructional services and supports that shall be proposed for discussion while establishing the student's reading improvement plan as provided in subsection (d). - "(4) Notification that the parent or legal guardian shall be informed in writing at least monthly of the progress of the student towards grade level reading. - "(5) Strategies and resources for the parent or legal guardian to use at home to help the student succeed in reading.
+- "(1) A statement that the student has been identified as having a deficiency in reading or exhibits the characteristics of dyslexia, and that a reading improvement plan shall be developed by the teacher, principal, other pertinent school personnel, and the parent or legal guardian. - "(2) A description of the current services that are provided to the student. - "(3) A description of the proposed evidence-based reading interventions and supplemental instructional services and supports that shall be proposed for discussion while establishing the student's reading improvement plan as provided in subsection (d). - "(4) Notification that the parent or legal guardian shall be informed in writing at least monthly of the progress of the student towards grade level reading. - "(5) Strategies and resources for the parent or legal guardian to use at home to help the student succeed in reading. - "(6) A statement that if the reading deficiency of the student is not addressed by the end of third grade, the student will not be promoted to fourth grade unless a good cause exemption is satisfied.

-"(6) A statement that if the reading deficiency of the student is not addressed by the end of third grade, the student will not be promoted to fourth grade unless a good cause exemption is satisfied.
+"(7) A statement that while the statewide reading assessment is the initial determinant for promotion, the assessment is not the sole determiner at the end of third grade.
+Additionally, students shall be provided with a test-based student portfolio option and an alternative reading assessment option to demonstrate sufficient reading skills for promotion to fourth grade.

-- "(7) A statement that while the statewide reading assessment is the initial determinant for promotion, the assessment is not the sole determiner at the end of third grade.
-Additionally, students shall be provided with a test-based student portfolio option and an alternative reading assessment option to demonstrate sufficient reading skills for promotion to fourth grade. - "(d) Any K-3 student who exhibits a reading deficiency at any time, as provided in subsection (b), shall receive an individual reading improvement plan no later than 30 days after the identification of the reading deficiency. - "(1) The reading improvement plan shall be created by the teacher, principal, other pertinent school personnel, and the parent or legal guardian of the student, and shall describe the evidence-based reading intervention services, including dyslexia specific intervention services, that the student shall receive to improve the reading deficit. - "(2) Each identified student shall receive intensive reading intervention until the student no longer has a deficiency in reading, as determined by a State Board of Education approved reading assessment. - "(3) Funds allocated to procuring curricula for student interventions pursuant to subdivision (5) of subsection (a) of Section 16-6G-4 shall be divided, based on a per pupil allocation determined by the number of students of each local education agency who are not proficient on a state approved reading assessment during the prior academic year, and distributed by the State Superintendent of Education.
+- "(d) Any K-3 student who exhibits a reading deficiency at any time, as provided in subsection (b), shall receive an individual reading improvement plan no later than 30 days after the identification of the reading deficiency. - "(1) The reading improvement plan shall be created by the teacher, principal, other pertinent school personnel, and the parent or legal guardian of the student, and shall describe the evidence-based reading intervention services, including dyslexia specific intervention services, that the student shall receive to improve the reading deficit. - "(2) Each identified student shall receive intensive reading intervention until the student no longer has a deficiency in reading, as determined by a State Board of Education approved reading assessment. - "(3) Funds allocated to procuring curricula for student interventions pursuant to subdivision (5) of subsection (a) of Section 16-6G-4 shall be divided, based on a per pupil allocation determined by the number of students of each local education agency who are not proficient on a state approved reading assessment during the prior academic year, and distributed by the State Superintendent of Education.